-IMPORTANT: Always follow the chassis maintenance guidelines found in the chassis manufacturer owner's manual.
+IMPORTANT: Always follow the chassis maintenance guidelines found in the chassis manufacturer owner's manual and always follow the appliance/component supplier manuals or owner's guides.

 All routine maintenance is the responsibility of the owner and is not covered by the Newmar Limited Warranty.
 Use the maintenance record found in Chapter 15 of your Newmar Owner's Guide to record all performed maintenance as required.
-Please note that damage caused by improper or un-applied maintenance is not covered by the Newmar Limited Warranty.
+Please note that damage caused by improper or unapplied maintenance is not covered by the Newmar Limited Warranty.
 Use and conditions may dictate more frequent maintenance than suggested below.